-If you have sciatica, the burning, tingling, or stabbing pain that radiates from your lower back down through your leg is an uncomfortable annoyance that too often prevents a good night’s sleep.
+If you have sciatica, the burning, tingling, or stabbing pain that radiates from your lower back down through your leg is an uncomfortable annoyance that often prevents a good night’s sleep.

-- Find a firm surface.
 Before considering pillows, take stock of your sleeping surface.
 While comfort is a matter of personal preference, many people with sciatica opt to sleep on a medium-firm to firm mattress.
 Some people even prefer sleeping on a yoga mat placed on the floor.
 A firm surface can provide support and promote spinal alignment.

-- Recline with 2 plump pillows behind your back and 1 to 2 flat pillows under your knees.
 If a two-piece wedge cushion is out of your budget range, or takes up too much space on your bed, stack two plump, dense pillows behind your shoulders and tuck a flat pillow or two underneath your knees and upper calves to elevate your legs.

 In This Article:

-- Side sleepers: sleep with a larger-sized pillow.
 A pillow with a large surface area that you can position under your head and against your chest may help bring you comfort while sleeping on your side.
 You can try a pillow that features customizable thickness levels, allowing you to find a height and density that feels most comfortable to you.